kapadiaparth/examples/README.md

 ## Examples

 Each example contains a `README.md` with an explanation of what it does and how it works.
-Each example also includes at least one `pipe.js` file can be used to install the pipe in your Flex.io account:
+Each example also includes at least one `pipe.js` file that can be used to install the pipe in your Flex.io account:

 ```
 node pipe.js